jayeshmahapatra/Voice-QA/README.md

 # Voice QA

+**Note**: Code is outdated now due to some depreciations.
+Haven't updated the HF space to make it compatible with latest package versions.

 This is the source code of Voice QA app hosted at Huggingface Spaces.
 It can be accessed by clicking on the following link:

 [Voice QA](https://huggingface.co/spaces/jayesh95/Voice-QA)